-If you’d like to support a cause through your business but you don’t know which cause to support, I’ve written this blog post for you.
+If you’d like to support a charity or social cause through your business but you don’t know which cause to support, I’ve written this blog post for you.

 I share how to pick the best cause to support and answer common questions including:

 - Should the cause be in a similar field as your business?